trypear/pearai-extension/README.md

 ### AI Chat

 Chat with PearAI about your code and software development topics.
-PearAI knows the editor selection at the time of conversation start.
+PearAI knows the editor selection at the time the conversation starts.

 # Generate Code

-Instruct PearAI to generate code for you.
+You can tell PearAI to generate code for you.

 ## Edit Code

 Change the selected code by instructing PearAI to create an edit.

-### Explain Code
+### ExplCodeCode

-Ask PearAI to explain the selected code.
+Ask PearAI to explain the selecCodecode.

 ### Generate Tests

-Generate test cases for the selected code.
+Generate test cases for the selecCodecode.

 ## Find Bugs

-Find potential defects in your code.
+Find potential defects in yCodecode.

 ### Diagnose Errors